 Depart from Riis Landing at the intersection of State and Heinzelman Roads.

 The American Princess Fleet is the only whale-watching operator in NYC.
 Cruises depart from Queens' Jacob Riis Park.
 These summer-only outings recently started for the season and already passengers have spotted playful dolphins and humpback whales.
+Check out our recent round up of whale-watchng cruises in the city and beyond.

 Best for Penny Pinchers